 - Truvada® is for all people at risk through sex or injection drug use.

-- Descovy® is for people at risk through sex, except for people assigned female at birth who are at risk of getting HIV from vaginal sex.
+- Descovy® is for people who are at risk of getting HIV from vaginal sex, except for those assigned female at birth.

 PrEP is safe but some people experience side effects like diarrhea, nausea, headache,